petsek/e_commerce_rest_api/README.md

 ## Features

-* Node/Express API connected to PostgresSQL database
+* App is connected to PostgresSQL database
 * Users can register, log-in and log-out
 * Session is created upon customer login and a cart is also added to the session for a user follwoing log-in
 * CRUD operations on products